JPMorgan Chase Launches $80 Billion Small Business Lending Initiative

 - JPMorgan Chase plans to lend $80 billion to small businesses over the next 10 years.

-- The initiative is called the 'American Dream Initiative.'
+- The initiative is called the 'American Dream Initiative' and was announced by CEO Jamie Dimon.

-- The bank's plan includes expanding operations in Alabama and increasing small business investments.
+- The bank's effort includes expanding operations in Alabama and other regions.

 What Happened

-JPMorgan Chase launched the 'American Dream Initiative,' a firmwide program to lend $80 billion to small businesses over a decade and expand its operations.
+JPMorgan Chase announced a firmwide initiative to lend $80 billion to small businesses over the next decade, with a focus on expanding economic opportunity.

 Why It Matters

-The initiative is intended to address concerns about declining economic opportunity in the U.S. and support small businesses, which are seen as key drivers of job creation and economic growth.
+The initiative seeks to address concerns about declining economic mobility and support for small businesses, which are seen as key drivers of job creation and community development.

 What's Next